 The ACCC decides which action, if any, to take in response to a complaint in line with its Compliance and Enforcement policy.
 Ensuring compliance with the Code is a current priority for the ACCC.

 While there are no financial penalties for a breach of the Code, other remedies are available (including court-ordered injunctions, compensation to persons who have suffered loss or damage caused by the conduct and contract variations).
-Conduct that breaches the Code could also breach the unconscionable conduct provisions of the Australian Consumer Law, which carries penalties of up to $1.1 million per contravention.
+Conduct that breaches the Code could also breach the unconscionable conduct provisions of the Australian Consumer Law, which carries financial penalties (see: Fines & penalties).

 The ACCC will be conducting audits of retailers and wholesalers to ensure that they are complying with the Code (see: Industry code audits).